Nandajustin28/NandaJustin28/README.md

 ## My name is Justin.

-### An aspiring pre-medical student, I'm studying Biomedical Sciences and BioBusiness
+### An aspiring pre-med, I'm studying Biomedical Sciences and BioBusiness
 #### I thrive at the intersection of fields, looking to build skills in tech
 With a foundation in Computing, I hope to hone my skills in tech.
 I believe that the future is interdisciplinary relevant computing skills would be necessary to bridge diverse fields.